-- 36.0 Demonstrate personnel selection and discipline. - 37.0 Demonstrate contingency planning. - 38.0 Develop a plan for energy conservation. - 39.0 Demonstrate record keeping and use of computer applications in planning. - Demonstrate process optimization for water or wastewater treatment facilities.
-40.0 - Interpret permits and blueprints.
-41.0 - 42.0 - Develop a laboratory plan for process control.
-Employ public-relations skills in community interactions.
-43.0
+- 31.0 Discuss facility management skills. - 32.0 Demonstrate methods of organization and control. - 33.0 Develop a plan for cost management. - 34.0 Prepare budgets and personnel assignments. - 35.0 Develop standard operating procedures for the training and orientation of new employees. - 36.0 Demonstrate personnel selection and discipline. - 37.0 Demonstrate contingency planning. - 38.0 Develop a plan for energy conservation. - 39.0 Demonstrate record keeping and use of computer applications in planning. - 40.0 Demonstrate process optimization for water or wastewater treatment facilities. - 41.0 Interpret permits and blueprints. - 42.0 Develop a laboratory plan for process control. - 43.0 Employ public-relations skills in community interactions.

-Program Title: PSAV Number: Wastewater Treatment Technologies
+PSAV Number: P150527

-P150527

-Occu e Number: EVS0333 pational Completion Point: A ewater Treatment Plant Operator C - 155 Hours - SOC Code - 51-8031 01.0 Identify professions related to the water technology field.
-The student will be able to: 01.01 List duties of water technology workers such as wastewater operator, water operator, systems operator, stormwater operator, residual (bio-solids) hauler operator, cross connection operator, pretreatment operator, and meter reading/maintenance operator.
+Course Number: EVS0333 Occupational Completion Point: A Wastewater Treatment Plant Operator C - 155 Hours - SOC Code - 51-8031 Identify professions related to the water technology field.
+The student will be able to: 01.0 01.01 List duties of water technology workers such as wastewater operator, water operator, systems operator, stormwater operator, residual (bio-solids) hauler operator, cross connection operator, pretreatment operator, and meter reading/maintenance operator.
 01.02 Identify the basic terms and concepts involved in processes used in these professions.
 01.03 List potential employers in the water technology field: federal, municipal, county, state and private.
 01.04 Identify resources to assist in finding employment in the field.
 01.05 Identify professional organizations related to the water technology field.
 01.06 Identify career ladder levels in the water technology field: trainee, C Level, B Level, A Level.
-02.0 Identify scientific concepts common in water and wastewater treatment.
-The student will be able to: 02.01 Identify chemical symbols used in water and wastewater treatment.
+Identify scientific concepts common in water and wastewater treatment.
+The student will be able to: 02.0 02.01 Identify chemical symbols used in water and wastewater treatment.
 02.02 Describe the hydrologic cycle.
 02.03 Describe the basic concepts of the pH scale and its importance in the treatment process.
 02.04 Identify the differences between mixtures, elements, and compounds, and organic and inorganic chemicals.
 02.05 Identify principle states of matter: liquid, solid, and gas.
 02.06 Identify the basic nitrogen, phosphorous, and carbon cycles.
-03.0 Identify safety hazards associated with water technologies.
-The student will be able to: 03.01 Identify the types of hazards common to water technology facilities.
+Identify safety hazards associated with water technologies.
+The student will be able to: 03.0 03.01 Identify the types of hazards common to water technology facilities.
 03.02 Recognize unsafe conditions and prescribe corrective measures.
 03.03 Identify and safely handle hazardous chemicals common to water technology facilities.